bethaile/Chat-app/README.md

 # Chat-app
-This is a chat application that is implemented in Angular 4 adn nodeJS using MongoDB
+This is a chat application that is implemented in Angular 4 and nodeJS using MongoDB, Express.
+Firebase is used for authenication and authorization.